-The Admissions Committee reviews prospective student applications and makes recommendations as to the acceptability of prospective students based on admissions criteria.
-As such, the committee has two subcommittees: one that functions to review pre-licensure applicants and one that functions to review post-licensure applicants.
+The Admissions Committee reviews prospective student applications and makes recommendations as to the acceptability of prospective students based on admissions criteria for either the pre-licensure applicants or the post-licensure applicants.
 In addition, the Committee reviews policies and procedures used to recruit applicants, making recommendations for changes as needed based upon relevant data.
 The Committee is responsible for collecting and disseminating data for evaluation of admission.